turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 above.
 This time on each card also track what local variables are attached to each binding, and what the `self` reference is
 * __2:__ Repeat the same process for the fibonacci example from before

+### Notes for next time

+* Did this lesson for the first time on 10/28 as a 90 minute lesson.
+Material should be cut or else extended to 180 minutes.
+Did not have time to cover everything adequately, and ended up cutting several of the student exercises.
+* Possibly could be 2 separate lessons, 1 on stack with respect to order of execution and nesting and on 1 on stack with respect to local scopes / binding
+* The string concatenation and interpolation methods are confusing examples; would be nice to pick methods that have more obvious explicit receivers
+* When demoing the stack exercises, it would be good to stick the cards on the board somehow (tape? sticky putty? wiki stix?) so that students can see.